 - 7.4 The approach has allowed the review of the existing asset base with a view to identifying the optimal medium-term asset requirement to enable service delivery which meets the needs of residents.
-Additional capital spend needed to achieve the optimal asset base has been captured in the programme. - 7.5 An ambitious Capital Programme of this nature necessarily includes projects and programmes at various stages of development.
-The programme therefore comprises two clearly defined elements: - The capital budget which is set out for approval, representing the Council's firm capital spending plans over the medium-term; and - A capital pipeline of schemes which represent the Council's wider ambitions for capital spend, including areas that require further development and scrutiny before they are included in the capital budget.
-This pipeline will be subject to separate and rigorous governance and approvals process, requiring full business cases as evidence bases.

-7.6 Both elements are part of the overall capital envelope and the revenue cost of funding the programme has been included in the MTFS.
-The Capital Programme is presented in Annex C and below.
+Additional capital spend needed to achieve the optimal asset base has been captured in the programme. - 7.5 An ambitious Capital Programme of this nature necessarily includes projects and schemes at various stages of development.
+The programme therefore comprises two clearly defined elements: - The proposed Capital budget which is set out for approval, representing the Council's firm capital spending plans over the medium-term; and - A Capital Pipeline of schemes which represent the Council's wider ambitions for capital spend, including areas that require further development and scrutiny before they are included in the Capital budget.
+This pipeline will be subject to separate and rigorous governance and approvals process, requiring full business cases as evidence bases. - 7.6 Both elements are part of the overall capital envelope and the revenue cost of funding the programme has been included in the MTFS.
+The total Capital Programme, including both elements, will be presented with the Final Cabinet Report.